marcin10lw/space-tourism-react/README.md

 ## Challenges

-Users should be able to:
+The Space Tourism website allows users to:

- - View the optimal layout for each of the website's pages depending on their device's screen size
+ - View the optimal layout for each page based on their device's screen size.
- - See hover states for all interactive elements on the page
+ - See hover states for interactive elements.
- - View each page and be able to toggle between the tabs to see new information
+ - Navigate through different pages and toggle between tabs to explore new information.

 ## Check out the [Demo](https://marcin10lw.github.io/space-tourism-react/#/home) 👈